skellis46/slipbox/harmful content project preparation.md

 _previous note:_

 - aim: to adapt a practice research method (or 'artistic approach') for use in applied setting -- speculative
 - for finding subjects, how do we assess their prior understanding, experience and feelings about harmful content online?
-- is there a clear working definition of harmful content? ("legal but harmful").
-[OSB defines them](https://www.gov.uk/guidance/understanding-and-reporting-online-harms-on-your-online-platform) as:

-> user generated content or behaviour that is illegal or could cause significant physical or psychological harm to a person.
-> Online harms can be illegal, or they can be harmful but legal.
-Examples of online harms include (but are not restricted to):
-> - child sexual exploitation and abuse
-> - terrorist use of the internet
-> - hate crime and hate speech
-> - harassment, cyberbullying and online abuse

-- Of these online harms we seem to be dealing more with child sexual exploitation and possibly hate crime and hate speech.
-Perhaps what we are doing is more general than this.
-That is, it's about the nature of looking at images more broadly.
-Certainly, the focus of the OSB is protecting children.
-Work by [[Balfour - Postdigital Intimacies for Online Safety]] is useful here.

 - could the task be performed daily without supervision? then compliance is more of an issue
 - or is it more that we are targeting labelling language?
 To expand that language?
 But do to that we need to know what language is currently used.